mandober/debrief.cs/401-software/program/stack.md

 Pushing values onto the stack is not considered allocating.
 Because the pointer is a known, fixed size, we can store the pointer on the stack, but when we want the actual data, we have to follow the pointer.

 Contemporary processors are faster if they jump around less in memory.
-A processor can do its job better if it works on data that’s close to other data rather than farther away.
+A processor can do its job better if it works on data that's close to other data rather than farther away.
 Allocating a large amount of space on the heap can also take time.

-When our code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function’s local variables get pushed onto the stack.
+When our code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function's local variables get pushed onto the stack.
 When the function is over, those values get popped off the stack.

-Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so we don’t run out of space are all problems that ownership addresses.
+Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so we don't run out of space are all problems that ownership addresses.

 # Stack-based memory allocation